MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeServer/mailflow/email-stuck-queues.md

 ## Symptoms

 In Microsoft Exchange Server 2019, 2016, or 2013, email messages may be stuck in on-premises message queues for several minutes if the server is configured to send to a single destination, such as Exchange Online.
 There are few or no deferrals (400-series SMTP response codes) from Exchange Online to account for the number of messages in the queue.
+This includes the scenarios where service limits are exceeded for Exchange Online recipients such as Receiving Limits and/or Sender-Recipient pair limits (aka SRP limits), wherein NDR status codes such as 5.2.121, 5.2.122 get returned back to on-premises, followed by 400-series SMTP response codes.

-Eventually, the messages are sent.
+In such scenarios, eventually, the messages are sent.
 However, there are some delays.

+*Note* : *Exchange Online Receiving Limits enforcement was announced via https://techcommunity.microsoft.com/t5/exchange-team-blog/upcoming-changes-to-mailbox-receiving-limits-hot-recipients/ba-p/2155862 and MC239262;
+SRP changes were announced via MC272450*

 ## Cause